boristeo/transistor/README.md

-# From the Transistor to the Web Browser
+# From the Transistor to the Web Browser: My Attempt

 The old 'README' is now in PROGRESS.md.
 This file now contains instructions for recreating my results.